Knotx/knotx/README.md

 [Fragment Processing](https://github.com/Knotx/knotx-fragments-handler) to connect many data sources into one customer experience (like HTML, JSON or PDF) in the configurable, reactive, scalable and fault-tolerant way.

+A fragment is a piece of any kind of document that can be processed independently (e.g. an HTML snippet that represents the shopping cart or a JSON containing person's bookshelf).

-Knot.x comes also with a [distribution](https://github.com/Knotx/knotx-stack) that enables quick start with Knot.x, is a project structure and supports deployment automation (see the [Cookbook](https://github.com/Knotx/knotx-cookbook) and [Docker images](https://hub.docker.com/u/knotx)).
+Knot.x comes also with a [distribution](https://github.com/Knotx/knotx-stack) that enables quick start with the framework, is a project structure and supports deployment automation (see the [Cookbook](https://github.com/Knotx/knotx-cookbook) and [Docker images](https://hub.docker.com/u/knotx)).

 We build Knot.x on top of [Vert.x](http://vertx.io/), known as one of the leading toolkits for performant,